mr-staker/repo-mgr/README.md

 # publish the repository to a remote - for git publisher this means doing git push
 repo-mgr sync --repo foo

+# download repo from remote e.g when changing development machines
+# repo-mgr upsert-repo (...) # needed only once if the machine is brand new
+## --url must point to the root of the remote repository
+## i.e where the pool and dists directories can be found for deb repos
+## --keyring is required for deb repositories; it is a file from
+## /usr/share/keyrings - the base path is automatically prepended
+## WARNING: the packages are not signed when imported via this method!
+repo-mgr dl-repo --name foo --type deb --url https://foo.example.com --keyring foo-keyring.gpg
 ```

 ## Migrating from v0.1